 Migraine headaches may also result from tight muscles in the back of the body, particularly the muscles along the spine, by affecting blood vessels and neuropeptide levels.

-Regaining voluntary control over these reflexive movement patterns with somatic education will go to the root of the problem.
+Regaining voluntary control over these reflexive movement patterns with Somatic Movement will go to the root of the problem.
 It will reduce or even eliminate headaches without the need for drugs, injections or other expensive and temporarily effective measures.